natebrunelle/cs2102/markdown/group3.md

 Put your answers for each problem of this activity in this [worksheet](/files/group3.pdf).

 # Introduce Your Team!
+First, put your name (and only you name, not your teammates' names) on the front of your worksheet.

-Give the names of all members of your group.
-Put a star next to a group member's name if that person is struggling with course enrollment for Fall 2022. (**problem 1**).
+Next, for **problem 1**, give the names of all members of your group.
+Put a star next to a group member's name if that person is struggling with course enrollment for Fall 2022.

 # Induction and Well-Ordering